emqx/cloud-docs/en_US/README.md

 # EMQ X Cloud Product Description

 EMQ X Cloud is an MQTT messaging middleware product for the IoT domain from EMQ.
 As the world's first fully managed MQTT 5.0 public cloud service, EMQ X Cloud provides a one-stop O&M colocation and a unique isolated environment for MQTT messaging services.
-In the era of the Internet of Everything, EMQ X Cloud can help you quickly build industry applications for the IoT domain and easily realize the collection, transmission, computation, and persistence of IoT data.
+In the era of the Internet of Everything, EMQ X Cloud can help you quickly build industry applications for the IoT domain and easily collect, transmit, compute, and persist IoT data.

 ![emqx_cloud](https://static.emqx.net/images/b7f3e53a4f6a789c698e5af8476d3e51.png)